Load data from Exasol

 Prerequisites

-Run the following statement on your target database to create a connection to a different Exasol database.
-Replace each field with the values matching the database you want to connect.
+To create a connection to the source database, run the following statement on the target database.
+Replace the URL and credentials with the values matching the database that you want to connect to.

 CREATE OR REPLACE CONNECTION EXASOL_CONNECTION